-Demolition work is classified as high risk construction work in the NSW Work Health and Safety Regulation 2017 and demolition licenses are required for some demolition work.
-The Demolition work code of practice 2015 provides practical guidance on how to manage the risks associated with the demolition of buildings and structures.
+Demolition work is classified as high-risk construction work in the WHS Reg and demolition licenses are required for some demolition work.
+The SafeWork NSW Demolition work code of practice (date August 2019) provides practical guidance on how to manage the risks associated with the demolition of buildings and structures.
 In most circumstances demolition of a structure requires Development consent or a Complying Development certificate.
 Applicants need to enquire to Council as to whether and what type of approval is required.
 Where a Development Application is required Council's standard conditions need to be applied to ensure that asbestos is safely managed.
 Council's conditions for Development consent are referred to in Section 9.6.

-A wide range of Development, including residential, industrial and commercial Development, can be approved for demolition as Complying Development under the Demolition Code of the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 and the Environmental Planning and Assessment Regulation 2021 provides mandatory conditions for Complying Development certificate Applications.
+A wide range of Development, including residential, industrial and commercial Development, can be approved for demolition as Complying Development under the Demolition Code of the SEPP (Exempt and Complying Development Codes) and the EPA Reg provides mandatory conditions for Complying Development certificate Applications.

-The Code of Practice Demolition (published by Safe Work Australia in 2019) provides practical guidance to persons conducting a business or undertaking on how to manage the health and safety risks associated with the demolition work.
+The Code of Practice Demolition (published by Safe Work NSW in 2019) provides practical guidance to persons conducting a business or undertaking on how to manage the health and safety risks associated with the demolition work.
 The Code of practice for demolition work applies to all types of demolition work.